Federated Heavy Hitters Discovery with Differential Privacy: Conclusion and Open Questions

 \section{Conclusion and Open Questions}

-We have introduced a novel federated algorithm for learning the frequent sequences in a population of user-generated data streams.
-We proved that it is inherently differentially private, investigated the trade-off between privacy and utility, and showed that it can provide excellent utility while achieving strong privacy guarantees.
+We have introduced a novel federated algorithm for learning the frequent sequences, proved that it is inherently differentially private, investigated the trade-off between privacy and utility, and showed that it can provide excellent utility while achieving strong privacy guarantees.
 A significant advantage of this approach is that it eliminates the need to centralize raw data while also avoiding the harsh utility penalty of differential privacy in the local model.
-Indeed, any individual user only votes for a single-character extension to an existing trie.
-Many questions remain to be addressed, including (a) examining whether or not interactivity is necessary, and (b) exploring secure multi-party computation and cryptographic primitives such as shuffling, threshold oblivious pseudorandom functions, and fully homomorphic encryption to provide stronger privacy guarantees.
+Many questions remain to be addressed, including (a) examining whether or not interactivity is necessary, (b) exploring secure multi-party computation and cryptographic primitives such as shuffling, threshold oblivious pseudorandom functions, and fully homomorphic encryption to provide stronger privacy guarantees, and (c) investigating the role of local plausible deniability (by allowing users to vote on wrong prefixes with small probability) and analyzing the privacy amplification gains obtained in the central model.